Wiring Connections When Replacing a Light Fixture

 By Dave Rongey - Summary:|

-Electrical Wiring Connections for Light Fixtures: Understanding Light Fixture Wiring, Best Practices When Replacing Light Fixtures.
+How do I connect the light fixture wires to my ceiling electrical box wiring?
+Electrical Wiring Connections for Light Fixture, Best Practices When Replacing Light Fixtures.

-- I had a friend who said they knew what they were doing help me out with installing a new hanging light fixture.
+- My ceiling electrical box has 2 black wires and 2 white wires, 1 red wire, and two bare copper wires that are banded together partway up the wire with what looks like a strip of metal.
+I had a friend who said they knew what they were doing help me out with installing a new hanging light fixture.
 After taking the old one off they couldn’t figure out how to attach the new one so now I have no light and some of my wall plugs aren’t working either.

 - I have been trying to read the self help stuff on this website to figure out what to do with all the wires so my plugs will work again but it seems like everyone else has different numbers of wires than I have.